In its consideration of grant requests, As You Sow will give priority to proposals in the following areas:

 - Related areas will be considered on a case-by-case basis but the proposal must generally have a California-based environmental enforcement component.

-The 2016 granting cycle is completed and we are not accepting applications again until January 1, 2017.
-The deadline for 2017 grant proposals is midnight February 28, 2017.
+We are now accepting grant proposals for 2018.
+The deadline for 2018 grant proposals is midnight February 28, 2018.
 Applicants will be notified in the late Spring of the Board’s decisions.

 Send your completed proposal to: firstname.lastname@example.org